 - Evidence of critical thinking,

-- Logical organization of thoughts and clarity of ideas
+- Logical organization of thoughts

-- Form (MLA styleguide)
+- Form: adherence to MLA style guide

 - Grammar, spelling and vocabulary

 - Evidence of further research carried out by the student.

 Final Test (20%) The final in-class test is scheduled for the last day of classes for this course, which falls on April 3rd.
 The test lasts one hour and twenty minutes.
 The final test will consist of a series of short and long answer questions and a synoptic essay.
-This exam will only test the student's knowledge of the material covered after the midterm exam.
+This exam will only test the student's knowledge of the material covered after the midterm test.

-Attendance and Participation (10%) Active participation in class constitutes an integral part of the course.
+Active participation in class constitutes an integral part of the course.
 Engagement with the material in the form of reflection, questions and comments is not only encouraged but is expected of all students.
 In-class group work will be an integral part of lessons and group class work/ pair work will also be graded.